gabx/archlinux/home/systemd_user_units/README.md

 ## How it works

-* a user __dbus__ session is first started
+1. a user __dbus__ session is first started at init

-* *console.target* services are started.
+2. *console.target* services are started at init.
 These services do not need X11
     + gpg-agent
     + ssh-agent
     + tmux
     + urxvtd

+3. **X** session is started this way from virtual console : `$ xinit`

+_Xorg is now run by user_

-* *wm.target* services are started.
+4. *wm.target* services are started.
 These services need X11 to be run first
     + mate-settings-daemon
+    + kalu.service
+    + pickups.service

+wm.target is started by adding a line in **xinitrc**:

+`systemctl --user start wm.target`

 Each service file is started and enabled running these commands:
 ```